-OG Training Courses
+Training Courses

 Literacy is a right, not a privilege.

-Classroom Educator
+Classroom Educator Training

 The Classroom Educator course focuses on the principles and fundamentals of the Orton-Gillingham approach and will include: an introductory understanding of dyslexia and characteristics of the dyslexic learner, specific procedures for teaching reading and spelling in whole and small groups, and using informal assessments to plan for instruction.

-Associate Level
+Associate Level Training

-This 70-hour course includes 65 hours of live instruction and 5 hours of asynchronous assignments, which must be completed by the end of the course.
+This OGA 70-hour course includes 65 hours of live instruction and 5 hours of asynchronous assignments, which must be completed by the end of the course.
 Key areas of focus include the structure of the English language (speech sounds, phonics patterns, and phonemic awareness), the dyslexic learner profile, analysis of formal assessment data, vocabulary and writing development, Latin morphology, and more.
 While valuable for all educators, this course is especially relevant for those working with students with dyslexia.

-Refresher
+Refresher Courses

 Private Training